 We do want to share one important caveat to using these DLP strategies: If your technology isn’t updated, it may be challenging to fully benefit from the tools that are out there.
 If your operating system and hardware is up to date, you’ll be able to better leverage DLP tools.

 Setting up DLP for the first time can be overwhelming.
 You need the best tools to protect your unique systems.
 If you’re unfamiliar with your options, you might come up short trying to DIY a DLP solution.
-It’s a good idea to work with an MSP like itSynergy that can get you set up in a way that makes sense for your business.
+Working with a managed IT services provider like itSynergy, you get set up in a way that makes sense for your business, gives you a trusted advisor for guidance and peace-of-mind knowing your configurations are appropriate.

 Call the DLP experts at itSynergy to schedule an assessment of your current DLP strategies.